 How Specification Management Software Helps Fashion Brands

-That’s where specification management software makes a difference.
-It keeps all your product info in one place, helps reduce mistakes, and gives everyone, like designers, developers, and vendors, access to the same up-to-date details.
+It keeps product data in one place, helps reduce mistakes, and gives designers, developers, and vendors access to the same up-to-date information.

 What Is Specification Management in Fashion?